ISART-2024-tutorial/course-materials/README.md

 ### JupyterLab

-JupyterLab is a web-based coding environment that allows you to work with program files (such as Jupyter Notebooks)and command line terminals.
-By following the instructions in Quick Start, you'll have an account created to access the ISART JupyterLab environment.
-Your JupyterLab account is for you to experiment with and can't be accessed by other users.
-Changes that you make to files in your account will persist between logins.
+JupyterLab is a web-based coding environment that allows you to work with program files (such as Jupyter Notebooks) and command line terminals.
+Following the instructions above, in Quick Start, to have an ISART JupyterLab account created for you.
+Your JupyterLab account is for you to experiment with and is only accessable to you.
+Any changes that you make to files will be saved for the next time you login.

 ### Jupyter Notebooks

-A Jupyter Notebook (.ipynb file) is an interactive computing document that mixes coding, computations, outputs, explanatory text, and images.
+A Jupyter Notebook (.ipynb file) is an interactive computing document that brings together coding, computation, outputs, explanatory text, and images.
 Each lesson of this tutorial is contained within a Jupyter Notebook.
-Start by opening up Lesson1.ipynb in JupyterLab.
-This notebook contains Python code and explanatory text for an introduction to running Jupyter Noteboks.
+The Lesson1.ipynb notebook contains Python code and explanatory text for running Jupyter Noteboks.

 **How to run your first Jupyter Notebook**